CAMIT Grants

 //

-Before beginning a preliminary proposal, please make sure you have read our eligibility guidelines and policies for grant recipients, and referred to our arts project resource list.
-Once ready, please proceed to complete this form.
+Before beginning a preliminary proposal, please make sure you have read our eligibility guidelines and policies for grant recipients, reviewed the Spring 2026 CAMIT Grants Info Slides, and referred to our arts project resource list.
+Once ready, please proceed to complete this Preliminary Proposal Application.

 If you have any questions about any aspect of preparing the preliminary proposal or about the suitability of your project, email us at council-arts@mit.edu.

-Phase 2: Preparing and Submitting a Full Application
+Final step: Preparing and Submitting a Full Proposal

-Based on the feasibility of the proposed project and its ability to engage the MIT community, we will invite selected applicants to submit a full application, via Slideroom.
-If you are invited to prepare a Phase 2 application, you will have the opportunity to meet with MIT Arts staff for technical assistance and to discuss your proposal in greater detail as you finalize your materials.
+Based on the feasibility of the proposed project and its ability to engage the MIT community, we will invite selected applicants to submit a full proposal and an itemized project budget, via Slideroom.

-A complete grant application will include a detailed description of your project and your artistic work, a one-minute video describing the project, and a detailed budget.
-Additional instructions and detailed application forms will be available in Slideroom.
+A complete proposal should include a detailed description of your project and your artistic work, a one-minute video describing the project, and a completed CAMIT Grant budget template (to be provided upon invitation).
+Additional instructions will be available in Slideroom.

 CAMIT Arts Mini Grants